 Whether you have an hour, a day, a month, or a year, we’re grateful for what you can give.
 Here are some ways you can donate time to help CC4C.

 Throughout the year, we come across abandoned cats and kittens that need a safe place foster home.
 Kittens need a safe place to grow up, or a mama kitty and her litter need a warm place out of the elements and threats outside.
 Can you provide a warm, safe shelter and lots of love as they await their forever homes?
-All supplies, medical care, and vaccinations are provided by CC4C.
-You provide food and litter and love.
-A foster program coordinator will help support you as you care for these needy kitties.
-See our Fostering page for more information.
+Or socialize semi-feral cats and kittens until they are adoptable?

 Work at Rescued Treasures

-Rescued Treasures is located next to Safeway in the College Square Shopping Center across from Diablo Valley College.
+Community Concern for Cats operates a large, friendly thrift store in Walnut Creek.
+All of the proceeds go to benefit Community Concern for Cats!
 Drop in and visit, check out the items and the many promotional sales throughout the year—and volunteer!
 We need help sorting clothes, labeling, pricing, and merchandising.
 Vintage and gently used donations are always welcome!

-1270-I Newell Avenue, Walnut Creek 94596
+1270-I Newell Avenue, Walnut Creek, CA 94596